 Photo: A group of 8 refugees from Syria, with food and clothing provided by volunteers from Grupa Granica.
 November 1, 2022

-A. (25 years old, Yemen, wanted to remain anonymous) tried to cross the border with her brother and a friend.
-She slipped off the fence and broke her leg.
-Her brother tried to carry her on his back, but couldn't do it for a long time.
-They were detained by the Border Guards in the forest, A. was taken to hospital, while her brother and friend were probably pushed back to the Belarusian side.
-In the hospital, A. had to undergo a complicated operation due to the state of her leg.
-She even needed a transfusion and, according to doctors, she will never regain full use of her leg.
-She wanted to get to Norway, where lives her husband.
+A. (25 years old, from Yemen, preferring to remain anonymous) attempted to cross the border with her brother and a friend.
+Unfortunately, she slipped off the fence and broke her leg in the process.
+Her brother attempted to carry her on his back but was unable to do so for an extended period.
+The group was apprehended by the Border Guards in the forest, and A. was taken to the hospital for medical treatment.
+It is likely that her brother and friend were pushed back to the Belarusian side.
+At the hospital, A. had to undergo a complex operation due to the severity of her leg injury.
+She even required a blood transfusion, and according to the doctors, she will never fully regain use of her leg.
+Her ultimate destination was Norway, where her husband resides.

 Photo: A. (25 years old, Yemen, wanted to remain anonymous) hospitalized after broking her leg while crossing the wall at the border; December 18, 2022